Costco Clam Chowder - Is Seattle's Chowder The Best In The Country?

 Costco sells 2×24-ounce tubs of Ivar’s Clam Chowder with Bacon for $11.69.
-The Clam chowder can be found in the refrigerated deli area near some of Costco’s other favorite items, such as the lobster bisque, potato soup, and the broccoli cheddar soup.
+The Clam chowder can be found in the refrigerated deli area near some of Costco’s other favorite items, such as the lobster bisque, chicken tortilla soup, and the broccoli cheddar soup.

 Ivar’s Clam Chowder is ready to heat and serve and is a fantastic opportunity to find out what Seattle’s clam chowder is all about.

 Let the rest of the Costco Food Database community know what you thought of this product.
 Results and reviews are at the bottom of this page.

 Please allow 24 hours for review moderation and approval.

 I’ve never been out to Ivar’s, but they are a Seattle chain restaurant that has been making chowder since 1938.

 Originally started on Seattle’s waterfront as a tribute to the fresh seafood of the Pacific Northwest, the clam chowder now has won multiple awards in and around the country.